 Genetics play a role and for many greyhounds, the instinct to chase is especially strong.
-However, genetics only tell us what a dog might do, not what it will do.
-Previous experience (sadly through some unethical and illegal training techniques) and environment (a lack of enrichment) may also influence the extent of predatory aggression and to which animals it might be directed.
+However, genetics only tell us what a dog might do, not what they will do.
+Previous experience (for example, being taught to chase in their training, and sometimes sadly through unethical and illegal training techniques) and environment (a lack of enrichment) may also influence the extent of predatory aggression and to which animals it might be directed.

-Introducing an existing dog
+Introducing a greyhound to an existing dog

 It is advisable to take your existing dog(s) to the adoption centre for an introduction with your new greyhound.
-This will allow all dogs to meet on fairly neutral space to avoid any territorial behaviour.
+This will allow all dogs to meet on fairly neutral space to avoid territorial behaviour.
 Check with the shelter first to confirm that this can be done.

-Introducing an existing cat or small mammal
+Introducing a greyhound to an existing cat

 Read the following articles for further information: What is prey drive and why do I need to understand this? and How do I best communicate with my greyhound?